kittynugget/Test-Documentation/docs/Chapter1.md

 ### 1.3	Opening a REZ File

   Rezonator is distributed with a set of native REZ files which allow users to start working directly on the Santa Barbara Corpus of Spoken American English.
 In order to Open a REZ file, select the option **Open** from the Opening screen.
 You will be prompted to a screen and asked to select the REZ file of choice.
-At any point during the working session, selecting the **Exit** option from the File dropdown will exit the current Rezonator session and bring the user back to the Opening Screen.

-File Access - opening the Default Rez file that come with each Rezonator EXE

 ### 1.4	Importing a New File